terokorp/terokorp.github.io/_portfolio/2022-03-22 Eukonkanto.md

     alt: "Gameplay Video"
 ---

-Eukonkanto is mobile game made on  [Game of Thrones Jam North](https://www.igda.fi/new-events/gotgamejam).
-It is based to Finnish national sports called Eukonkanto, ([Wife carrying](https://en.wikipedia.org/wiki/Wife-carrying))
+Eukonkanto is mobile game made during [Game of Thrones Jam North](https://www.igda.fi/new-events/gotgamejam).
+It is based to Finnish national sports called Eukonkanto, ([Wife carrying](https://en.wikipedia.org/wiki/Wife-carrying)).
+With this project we got the best result on Jam and won partnership agreement with Grazy Labs.

 On media:
 * [CrazyLabs / Game of Thrones Jam!](https://www.linkedin.com/feed/update/urn:li:activity:6944970900647682048/)